virtualansoftware/doculan-tutorials/docs/E_Sign/multiple-party-document.md

 # How to Send Multiple Party Document?

-This guide explains how to send a **multi-party e-sign document** in Doculan — where two or more recipients must review and sign the same document in a defined order.
+This guide explains how to send a **multi-party e-sign document** in Doculan Ã¢â‚¬â€ where two or more recipients must review and sign the same document in a defined order.
 A **multi-party document** allows you to send one contract to multiple signers (Party 1, Party 2, Party 3, etc.).
 Each recipient receives the document **in sequence**, after the previous party has completed their signing.